CHAIRED BY ISABELLE GENEST, Ph.D.

 The student must also develop a rigorous and coherent program of studies with the support of at least two faculty sponsors from different departments.
 An application must be filed with the Center for Student Success.
 This application must include a statement describing the student’s educational objectives, a proposed program of courses and the name of the faculty sponsor who agrees to serve as major advisor.

-Before establishing such a program, a student must have completed at least 30 credits at Caldwell College.
+Before establishing such a program, a student must have completed at least 30 credits at Caldwell University.
 However, the program must be established before the completion of 45 credits in order to avoid course scheduling conflicts.